CodeYourFuture/curriculum/content/html-css/blocks/what-are-forms/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Define HTML, tags, and nesting'
+    1='Define form, field, and input'
-    2='Explore the semantics of HTML'
+    2='Define form elements and attributes'
-    3='Analyse the role of HTML in the browser'
+    3='Identify the purpose of validation'
+    4='Write form validations'
 +++

 These questions and answers are compiled from recorded sessions on HTML forms at CYF, and are the collective contribution of several mentors and students.
 This time we've included a trainee answer and a mentor answer, per question.